jeffhlewis/AEP_DataLandingZone/README.md

 ## Supported Blob Types

-The file transmission options detailed below generally default to the **block blob** blob type unless you specify a different option in your code.
+The file transmission options detailed below generally default to the **block blob** type unless you specify a different option in your code.

 Data Landing Zone supports the following blob types:

 * **Block blobs** - optimized for uploading large amounts of data efficiently
   * This is the default option and generally what you should use with Data Landing Zone use cases
-* **Append blobs** - optimized for appending data to the end of a file (i.e. a log or ledger scenario)
+* **Append blobs** - optimized for appending data to the end of a file (i.e., a log or ledger scenario)

 Note that **Page blobs** are not currently supported, due to restrictions with hierarchical namespace-enabled storage accounts ([more info](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-known-issues#blob-storage-apis)).
 Attempting to upload a page blob to Data Landing Zone will result in a similar error to the one below: